camunda/camunda-docs/docs/components/modeler/web-modeler/create-a-process-application.md

 <span class="badge badge--cloud">Camunda 8 SaaS only</span>

-During creation, you must select a cluster to use for deployment during development.
+When you create a process application, you must select a development cluster to deploy to.

-- If you have already created a cluster, turn on the toggle next to the cluster's name in **Select a development cluster**.
+- If you have already created a cluster, turn on the toggle next to the cluster name in **Select a development cluster**.
 - If you have not yet [created a cluster](/guides/create-cluster.md), or if **No Cluster has been created yet** is shown, select **Create new dev cluster**.
-The **Clusters** tab in Console opens to allow you to create a new cluster.
+The Console **Clusters** tab opens so you can create a new cluster.

 :::note

-- If your modeling plan does not permit you to create more clusters, a `Cluster creation is not available on this modeling plan` warning is shown.
+- If your modeling plan does not allow you to create more clusters, a `Cluster creation is not available on this modeling plan` warning is shown.
 Contact the administrator or owner of your organization to upgrade your plan.

 - A `Missing permissions` warning is shown if you do not have the proper permissions to create a cluster.
 Contact the administrator or owner of your organization to create a cluster.